adinabo/skincare_journal/README.md

 1. products

-The products collection stores information about various skincare products, including their names, types (e.g., cleanser, moisturizer, serum or peeling), skin type suitability (e.g., oily, dry, combination, sensitive), and ingredients.
+The products collection stores information about various skincare products, including their names, types (e.g., cleanser, moisturizer, serum or peeling), skin type suitability (e.g., oily, dry, combination, sensitive, normal), and ingredients.
 This data model allows the application to offer personalized product recommendations based on the user’s skin type, making it a critical component for achieving the app's goal of providing tailored skincare advice.
 This collection is essential for populating the product recommendations displayed to users.
 By associating each product with a specific skin type, the application can filter and suggest only those products that are most suitable for the user's skin, thus enhancing the user experience and increasing the relevance of the recommendations.